postmanlabs/labs-docs/v6/postman/workspaces/intro_to_workspaces.md

 ### What is a workspace?

-A workspace is a collaborative environment for a group of users to develop and test APIs.
+Workspaces is a collaborative environment for a group of users to develop and test APIs.
 Individuals can organize their work in personal workspaces and teams can collaborate in team workspaces.

 [![WS_mainScreen-basicMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-basicMenu.png)